xrdocs/8000/_tutorials/8000-software-xr7-remove-package.md

 ![XR7-architecture.png]({{site.baseurl}}/images/XR7-architecture.png)

 **Info:** IOS XR7 (also referred as Lindt) is a XR software architecture evolution.
 It's currently applicable to Cisco 8000, NCS 540 and NCS-57B1 series.
 A software release can contain the number 7 but still follows cXR or eXR software architecture (e.g ASR 9000 XR 7.5.2 release is **not** XR7 architecture)
-See datasheet [here] for more information(https://www.cisco.com/c/en/us/products/collateral/ios-nx-os-software/ios-xr-software/datasheet-c78-743014.html)
+See datasheet [here](https://www.cisco.com/c/en/us/products/collateral/ios-nx-os-software/ios-xr-software/datasheet-c78-743014.html) for more information.
 {: .notice--primary}

 Cisco IOS XR7 is composed of a base image (ISO) that provides the XR infrastructure.
 The ISO image is made up of a set of packages (also called RPMs).
 These packages are of two types: